TargusR/confuror-homepage/_pages/en/vendors/regulation.md

 - **3.1** All content that includes total or partial nudity, as well as erotic elements, explicit sexuality, extreme violence or drug use, is considered sensitive in nature.
 - **3.2** Graphic material used in the exhibition decoration or displayed on the exhibition items must be suitable for the entire public and **not** be of a sensitive nature, as described above.
-- **3.3** It will not be permitted to promote the availability of commissions with sensitive content.
-Commissions requested to include content of this nature must be dealt privately and must not be produced while bein at the main spaces of the convention.
+- **3.3** It will not be permitted to promote the availability of commissions with sensitive content by displaying samples of the same or describing them explicitly.
+Details for requested commissions of this nature must be dealt privately and must not be produced while bein at the main spaces of the convention.
 - **3.4** In order to allow its exhibition, any printed items of a sensitive nature must be contained in a folder clearly labelled as *"for adults only "* or *"+18"* and superficially censored, so that when leafing through the folder the sensitive elements are not directly exposed.
 If the form or composition of the items does not allow it to be contained in a folder, it must remain hidden and may not be displayed; its promotion or sale must be carried out as discreetly as possible.
 - **3.5** Publications such as books, comics, fanzines or magazines whose content is focused on adults or is considered of a sensitive nature may be exhibited only if the front and back covers of these works do not show sensitive content, or it is censored in their entirety.
 - **3.6** Permission for reviewing or acquiring printed items with sensitive content should be conditional upon verification of the attendees' age of majority.
 Exhibitors shall be responsible for requesting official identification that proves their age before granting access to these materials or carrying out any transaction involving them.
 The omission of this verification will be considered a serious fault and may mean the definitive suspension of the exhibition.